 Not Just Hot Meals

-In addition to entrees, Meals on Wheels also offers supper bags; containing two sandwiches, milk or juice, and a small dessert.
+In addition to entrees, Meals on Wheels also offers supper bags; containing a sandwich, milk or juice, and a small dessert.
 There is also a cold plate option, which is like a build-your-own-meal package; containing buns, meat or meat alternatives, condiments, milk or juice, and a small dessert.
 To prepare these, the RDF has a deli slicer, which is used to cut meats for sandwiches, and a large refrigerator to house them after being prepared.

 The RDF also has created frozen meal menus, each accommodating different diet needs or textures.
 This allows our clients to choose which meals they want to receive from a list, and have those meals delivered in bulk so that they can eat a nutritious meal when it suits them.
 While many clients enjoy the daily deliveries of our volunteers, the frozen meal program gives clients more freedom; they only have to be home for one delivery every week or two.

-Without the help of the RDF, the hard work of Sheri and other dedicated staff, and the support of its management, Meals on Wheels would not be able to help as many clients as we do today.
+Without the help of the RDF, the hard work of Janet and other dedicated staff, and the support of its management, Meals on Wheels would not be able to help as many clients as we do today.
 We are incredibly thankful for the long-standing partnership that we have with the Winnipeg Regional Health Authority, and so are our clients.